San Gaetano, Florence: History

 A Romanesque church, dedicated solely to Saint Michael the Archangel, had been located at the site for centuries prior to its Baroque reconstruction.
 Patronized by the Theatine order, the new church was dedicated to Saint Cajetan, one of the founders of the order, though the church could not formally be named after him until his canonisation in 1671.
-Funding for this reconstruction was obtained from the noble families in Florence, including the Medicis.
+Funding for this reconstruction was obtained from the noble families of Florence, including the Medici.
 Cardinal Carlo de' Medici was particularly concerned with the work, and his name is inscribed on the façade.
 Building took place between 1604 and 1648.
-The original designs were by Bernardo Buontalenti but a number of architects had a hand in building it, each of whom changed the design.
+The original designs were by Bernardo Buontalenti, but a number of architects had a hand in building the church, each of whom changed the design.
 The most important architects were Matteo Nigetti and Gherardo Silvani.

-In 2008, the church was entrusted to the Institute of Christ the King Sovereign Priest, a traditional institute of clerical life which exclusively offers Mass in Latin according to the pre-Vatican II Roman Rite, and has been the site of ordinations for the order since.
+In 2008, the church was entrusted to the Institute of Christ the King Sovereign Priest, a traditional institute of clerical life which exclusively offers Mass in Latin according to the pre–Vatican II Roman Rite, and has been the site of ordinations for the order since.

 Exterior

 The façade, with its sculptural decorations, is atypical for Florentine churches, which had a predilection for geometrically ornamented façades.
-It has three portals: the center portal has a triangular tympanum surmounted by reclining marble statues representing Faith and Charity, sculpted by the Flemish Baldassarre Delmosel.
-In the center above the door is the heraldic shield of the Theatine order; higher above is the shield of Cardinal Giovanni Carlo de Medici, a prominent patron.
-Above the side doors are a statue of St Cajetan (right, by the same Delmosel) and St Andrew Avellino (left, by Francesco Andreozzi).
+It has three portals: the central portal has a triangular tympanum surmounted by reclining marble statues representing Faith and Charity, sculpted by the Flemish Baldassarre Delmosel.
+In the center above the door is the heraldic shield of the Theatine order; higher above is the shield of Cardinal Giovanni Carlo de' Medici, a prominent patron.
+Above the side doors are a statue of Saint Cajetan (right, by Delmosel) and Saint Andrew Avellino (left, by Francesco Andreozzi).